-In order to qualify towards the 75% target for investments located within and benefitting disadvantaged communities as identified by CalEnviroScreen 2.0, a project must meet the ARB criteria to evaluate projects for "Located Within" and "Provides Benefits To" disadvantaged communities.
+In order to qualify towards the targets for investments located within and benefitting disadvantaged and low-income communities, a project must meet the CARB criteria to evaluate projects for "Located Within" and "Provides Benefits To" disadvantaged OR low-income communities.
 See the chart below and the Disadvantaged Communities Eligibility Checklist (page 13) for more information.

-CRITERIA TO EVALUATE PROJECTS
+CRITERIA TO EVALUATE PROJECTS FOR AB 1550 BENEFITS